1. Home

 Posted 30+ days ago

-Return to Job Search Customer Service / Lot Attendant Are you a people person?
-Do you love helping others?
-U-Haul is in search of friendly, motivated people for the position of Customer Service Representative.
-As a Customer Service Representative, you will work as part of a supportive team to be the face of U-Haul company's exceptional service and ensuring that customers get all the help they need on their journeys by inspecting and maintaining equipment.
-As well as assisting customers, using up-to-date technology to dispatch and return equipment.
-This position offers on-the-job education.
-Our motto is 'Hire Fast, Pay Fast.'
-You can start today and get paid today!
-Schedule two hands-on working interviews and get paid for each.
-We also offer a $100 hiring bonus!
-In addition, we offer a $300 cash bonus, paid upon completion of U-Haul Equipment Inspection and Verification through our 1-2-3 Punch Certification Program at retail stores.
-U-Haul Offers: Career stability Opportunities for advancement Mindset App Reimbursement Gym Reimbursement Program Health insurance & Prescription plans, if eligible Paid holidays, vacation, and sick days, if eligible Life insurance MetLaw Legal program MetLife auto and home insurance Discounts on Apple products, Dell computers, cell phone plans, hotels, and more 401(k) Savings Plan Employee Stock Ownership Plan (ESOP) 24-hour physician available for kids Dental & Vision Plans Business travel insurance You Matter EAP LifeLock Identity Theft Protection Critical Illness/Group Accident Insurance Dave Ramsey's SmartDollar Program Customer Service Representative Responsibilities: Assist customers inside and outside a U-Haul center with U-Haul products and services.
-Use smartphone-based U-Scan technology to manage rentals and inventory.
-Move and hook up U-Haul trucks and trailers.
-Clean and inspect equipment on the lot including checking fluid levels.
-Answer questions and educate customers regarding products and services.
-Prepare rental invoices and accept equipment returned from rental.
-Install hitches and trailer wiring.
-Fill propane (certification offered through U-Haul upon employment) Drive a forklift (certification offered through U-Haul upon employment) Other duties as assigned Participate in ongoing continuous U-Haul education through U-Haul University.
-Customer Service Representative Minimum Qualifications: Valid driver's license and ability to maintain a good driving record High school diploma or equivalent Work Environment: The work involves moderate risks or discomforts which require special safety precautions, e.g., working around moving parts or machines, fumes or irritant chemicals.
-May be required to use protective clothing or gear such as masks, goggles, gloves or shields.
-Physical Demands: The work requires some physical exertion such as long periods of remaining stationary, moving around indoors and outdoors, positioning oneself to reach objects at varying heights and moving equipment weighing a minimum of 50 lbs. assisted or unassisted.
+Return to Job Search U-Box Customer Care Representative (Non-CDL) Have you ever wished the open road could be your office?
+If so, then consider becoming U-Haul Company's newest U-Box Customer Care Representative (CCR; local delivery driver).
+As a CCR, you will be responsible for U-Box containers and ensuring that customers are provided with friendly and courteous service.
+Experience a rewarding job and a caring company culture with U-Haul.
+U-Haul Offers: Career stability Opportunities for advancement Mindset App Reimbursement Gym Reimbursement Program Health insurance & Prescription plans, if eligible Paid holidays, vacation, and sick days, if eligible Life insurance MetLaw Legal program MetLife auto and home insurance Discounts on Apple products, Dell computers, cell phone plans, hotels, and more 401(k) Savings Plan Employee Stock Ownership Plan (ESOP) 24-hour physician available for kids Dental & Vision Plans Business travel insurance You Matter EAP LifeLock Identity Theft Protection Critical Illness/Group Accident Insurance Dave Ramsey's SmartDollar Program U-Box Customer Care Driver Responsibilities: Operate a flatbed truck (training provided).
+Operate an 8000-lb propane forklift or a truck-mounted forklift (training provided).
+Load and unload storage containers for delivery.
+Transport storage containers to and from specified destinations, e.g., customers' homes and businesses - local routes only.
+Participate in ongoing continuous U-Haul education through U-Haul University.
+Minimum Requirements: Clean motor vehicle driving record High school diploma or equivalent Work Environment: The work involves moderate risks or discomforts which require special safety precautions, e.g., working around moving parts, machines, fumes, or chemicals.
+May be required to use protective clothing or gear such as masks, goggles, gloves, or shields.
+Physical Demands: The work requires some physical exertion, such as long periods both indoors and outdoors while remaining stationary, traversing spaces, repositioning to reach and use tools, and moving a minimum of 50 lbs. assisted or unassisted.
 U-Haul is an equal opportunity employer.
 All applications for employment will be considered without regard to race, color, religion, sex, national origin, physical or mental disability, veteran status, or any other basis protected by applicable federal, provincial, state, or local law.
 Individual accommodations are available on requests for applicants taking part in all aspects of the selection process.
 Information obtained during this process will only be shared on a need to know basis.

 Posted 30+ days ago